malikalhack/Blink_QP-C/README.md

-# Blink_QP-C
+# Blink project for STM32F103C8
-It is a tutorial Keil project for using the QP/C framework.
+This is Keil's tutorial project on using the QP/C framework.
+This project aimed to learn how to use the QP/C framework when writing firmware for microcontrollers.